yagyeshpurohit/Mini-Torrent/README.md

-# Peer-to-Peer Group Based File Sharing System

-### Pre-requisites:

-Socket Programming, Multi-threading

-## Goal
+# Mini-Torrent

-Built a group based file sharing system where users can share, download files from the group they belong to.
-Download should be parallel with multiple pieces from multiple peers.
+Built a peer-to-peer group based file sharing system where users could share or download files from the groups they belonged to.
+Supports parallel downloading with multiple file chunks from multiple peers.
+Wrote a piece selection algorithm for the same.
 ## Note

 - You have to divide the file into logical “pieces” , wherein the size of each piece should be 512KB